-Fort and I recruited applications and then interviewed the candidates.
+Phil and I recruited applications and then interviewed the candidates.
 Their grades and SAT scores were lower than WP's usual entrance requirements at the time; but we had authority to admit twenty students based on our informal, separate admissions process.
 We wanted to see commitment.
-There was no financial review process; but the applicants all came from working class backgrounds.
+I had a very strong feeling that if people had a real desire to go to college, that was enough to give them a chance.
+There was no financial review process; but almost all the applicants all came from working class backgrounds.
 On May 17, 1968, The Beacon announced our first seven scholarship winners.
 We ultimately offered admission and full scholarships to twenty students: ten men and ten women.

 In the summer of 1968, we ran a residential summer bridge program.
 The summer carried no credit.
 We gave no placement tests or final exams.
-We chose empathetic teachers: Terry Ripmaster taught black history.
+We chose empathetic teachers who were younger members of the tenure track faculty: Terry Ripmaster taught black history.
 Virgie Granger and Sue Mcnamara taught writing.
 They also studied math, maybe with Bernie Levine.
-The students felt like they went to the country.
+During the summer program, the students felt like they went to the country, since it was so quiet at night.
 It was a shock for them.

 Since there were only twenty SOUL students, in Fall 1968, we formed them into a single learning community; they took many classes together during their first two years.
-Fort and I hand-picked the teachers for two years for these sections.
+Phil and I hand-picked the teachers for two years for these sections.
 There was no separate tutoring program but the SOUL section teachers all offered extra tutoring time.
 Beginning in their first yearThe SOUL students took some mainstream courses outside their learning community, like physical education classes: archery, bowling etc. Gradually they moved fully into individual course schedules.
 None of the SOUL sections were stretched to offer more instruction hours.
 (Any kind of stretch courses would have stigmatized the SOUL students and also created bureaucratic hurdles.)

-Fort and I kept close tabs on the SOUL faculty and held conferences with all the SOUL students for four years.
+Phil and I kept close tabs on the SOUL faculty and held conferences with all the SOUL students for four years.
 We were their college counselors.